Frontpoint Home Security Review

 Frontpoint Hub

-Then, in 2018, it switched back to a hub (pictured above) plus push-button keypad (pictured below) setup, just when others were switching to touch screen panels.
-It seemed like a step backwards, but there’s actually a good reason for that change.
 Some burglars would look to smash security system panels on their way in to deactivate alarms.
-But because the Frontpoint hub – which is responsible for sending alerts – doesn’t have to be placed near the front door, Frontpoint is safer from such crash-and-smash burglars.
+But because the Frontpoint hub – which is responsible for sending alerts – doesn’t have to be placed near the front door, Frontpoint is safer from such attacks.
 Not to mention, the hub has contingencies like a 24-hour battery backup and a cellular chip for when power and internet go out.

 We said that Frontpoint is ahead of the curve because the competition is gradually changing to a similar setup, proving that it’s effective.
 Last year, Cove started offering a hub plus touch screen keypad.
 You can see it in our Cove review.
 Even ADT, our top-pick security system of 2024, released the ADT Plus system that has a base station (hub) and push-button keypad, ditching the touch screen panel from the ADT Control system we reviewed.
 And of course, there are others like SimpliSafe that have always used such a setup.